On this page

 - the need for membership fees to ensure service continuity (if this is the case)

-- the uncertain impact of COVID-19 on the organisation’s service or activities for the foreseeable future (that is, you are unsure about what you will and will not be able to offer in the next financial year), and
+- the uncertain impact of a pandemic on the organisation’s service or activities for the foreseeable future (that is, you are unsure about what you will and will not be able to offer in the next financial year), and

 - what it means if membership fees are not paid (generally that the person or group is no longer a member)